HOW TO GET A FREE PROPERTY APPRAISAL

-When selling a property, all your decisions will be totally reliant on the accuracy of your real estate appraisal - and appraisal accuracy will depend on the integrity and experience of the real estate agent who prepares it.
+Why?
+When selling a house, all your decisions will be totally reliant on the accuracy of your real estate appraisal - and appraisal accuracy will depend on the integrity and experience of the real estate agent who prepares it.

 A property appraisal provided by a real estate agent is also referred to as a Comparative Market Appraisal (CMA) and although provided free, it can end up very expensive if your property was incorrectly appraised from the start.

-- Another tool is to use our Questionnaire to help guide you through the process of interviewing agents when they present the property appraisal to you.
-This can help you compare the agents and companies objectively and avoid issues commonly encountered.
+A commonly used tool is to use our Agent Questionnaire to help guide you through the process of interviewing real estate agents when they present the property appraisal to you.
+This helps compare both the agents and the real estate agencies objectively and avoids issues commonly encountered.

-- Ultimately we all want the best sale price and the higher the property valuation recommended by a real estate agent, the more attractive an appraisal will be - watch for unrealistic values - if it sounds too good to be true, it might be.
+Ultimately we all want the best sale price and the higher the property valuation recommended by a real estate agent, the more attractive an appraisal will be - watch for unrealistic values - if it sounds too good to be true, it might be.

 Due diligence at this point is not to be missed.
 Call 0800 789 532 - we're here to help.

-- IN WRITING NOT VERBAL: Property appraisals must be provided to you in writing and any recommendations must be backed up by sound data and a property inspection to help you make fully informed decisions.
-Verbal appraisals are not legal.
+3. IN WRITING NOT VERBAL: Property appraisals must be provided to you in writing and any recommendations must be backed up by sound data and a property inspection to help you make fully informed decisions.

-COMPETENT REAL ESTATE AGENT: It has been proven that sellers who achieve the best sale prices rely on realistic property appraisals provided by proven competent real estate agents, who then manage marketing to aim for an optimal result.
+4. COMPETENT REAL ESTATE AGENT: It has been proven that sellers who achieve the best sale prices rely on realistic property appraisals then plan the marketing to aim for an optimal result.
 Buyers will often pay more for a house they love or have to compete for.

-If you would like an objective approach to finding an agent, request a free shortlist here.
+If you would like an objective approach to finding an agent, request a free shortlist to compare.

 Page updated June 2, 2022 by Trish Willis | Member of the Property Institute of NZ (IPAC)